Uskoks: Ottoman invasion and Venice

 In 1592, following the fall of Bihać, a strong Ottoman army invaded further into Croatia hoping to capture Senj.
 Led by Telli Hasan Pasha, the beylerbey of Bosnia, the Ottomans managed to capture a number of uskok settlements, killing and enslaving the population.
 However, the army was routed and dispersed in the following year.
 Austria was involved in war with the Ottomans and the Venetian admiral Giovanni Bembo blockaded Trieste and Rijeka (Fiume), where the pirates forwarded their booty for sale.
 They also erected two forts to command the passages from Senj to the open sea.
 In 1600, the Prince of Senj was Mickael Radic.
 The Duke Micheal Radic, appointed as Prince of Senj on 1 December 1600 by King Rudolf in Graz.
 Prince Radic was Prince of Senj.
 Radic family is a Native noble family from Lika region; members of the family were Uskok military leaders at the headquarters in Senj.

-A raid by the Uskoks upon Istria resulted in an agreement between Venice and Austria, and Count Joseph de Rabatta was appointed to act as commissioner to those in Senj as well as the chief negotiator with the Venetians.
+A raid by the Uskoks upon Istria resulted in an agreement between Venice and Austria, and Count Joseph of Rabatta was appointed to act as commissioner to those in Senj as well as the chief negotiator with the Venetians.
 Rabatta came to Senj in 1600 with a strong bodyguard detail, and was very energetic.
 His time ruling over the Uskoks was brutal where many Uskoks were hung or sent to fight in the Turkish war, revealing his favor towards the Venetian side.
 He soon lost all military support, giving the Uskoks the opportunity to overthrow his rule and was ultimately killed in January 1602, enabling Senj to return to its usual state, with the fugitive Uskoks returning to Senj where they resumed their acts of piracy.

 Up until 1611 the Uskoks were relatively undisturbed.
 Piracy was strictly forbidden at this point but it was tolerated in order to avoid payment of subsidies owed to those of Senj.
 A Venetian squadron intercepted an Uskok fleet in the spring of 1613 in response to the complaints regarding Uskok activity and, as reported, sixty Uskoks were beheaded with their heads then displayed in St. Mark's Square.
 In response to this offense the Uskok captured a galley of Venetians, slaughtered the crew, and used the blood of the victims to flavor their bread.

 The uskoks would conduct such acts up until 1615 when their piracy went so far as creating an open war between Venice and Austria.
 Venice, frustrated with the piracy, launched an attack after the Archduke Ferdinand of Styria refused to reprimand the Uskoks.
 A peace treaty was signed in autumn 1617 which arranged for the Uskoks to be disbanded, as well as their ships and fortresses be destroyed.
 An agreement between the Habsburgs and Venetians in 1618 expelled the Uskoks from Senj, prompting migrations of Uskok families into the hinterland.

-The Venetians nominated Marko Srdanovic Knew of Omis.
-Marko was born Srdan Kacic but the last name was changed to Srdanovic.
-This was because the Ottomans had given an order to kill every Kacic of the Omis Pirates.